 With four rounds of research funding, and a special call on the Ebola outbreak, R2HC are gathering insightful learning around best practice for effective research partnerships.

-From 4-6th September 2017 we are also hosting our first ever R2HC Research Forum, providing an opportunity for past and present grantees to come together and share research findings, exchange the latest good practice relating to undertaking public health research in humanitarian crises and to foster synergy and collaboration with wider humanitarian research and practitioner communities.
+From 4-6th September 2017 we hosted our first ever R2HC Research Forum, providing an opportunity for past and present grantees to come together and share research findings, exchange the latest good practice relating to undertaking public health research in humanitarian crises and to foster synergy and collaboration with wider humanitarian research and practitioner communities.

 If you would like any additional information or support on partnerships for humanitarian research, please get in touch with R2HC’s Partnerships Manager